AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config-custom-cloud.md

 ---
 title: Creating a Custom Cloud Service
-seo-title: Creating a Custom Cloud Service
 description: The default set of Cloud Services can be extended with custom Cloud Service types
-seo-description: The default set of Cloud Services can be extended with custom Cloud Service types
-uuid: b105a0c1-b68c-4f57-8e3b-561c8051a08e
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: extending-aem
 content-type: reference
-discoiquuid: e48e87c6-43ca-45ba-bd6b-d74c969757cd
 exl-id: 9414c77a-b180-4440-8386-e6eb4426e475
 ---
 # Creating a Custom Cloud Service{#creating-a-custom-cloud-service}

 The default set of Cloud Services can be extended with custom Cloud Service types.
 This allows you to inject custom markup into the page in a structured fashion.
-This will be primarily of use for 3rd party analytics providers, for example Google Analytics, Chartbeat, etc. Cloud Services are inherited from parent pages to child pages with the ability to break the inheritance at any level.
+This is primarily of use for third party analytics providers, for example Google Analytics, Chartbeat, and so on.
+Cloud Services are inherited from parent pages to child pages with the ability to break the inheritance at any level.

 >[!NOTE]
 >
->This step-by-step guide for creating a new Cloud Service is an example using Google Analytics.
+>This step-by-step guide for creating a Cloud Service is an example using Google Analytics.
 Everything might not apply to your use case.

-1. In CRXDE Lite, ceate a new node under `/apps`:
+1. In CRXDE Lite, create a node under `/apps`:

     * **Name**: `acs`
     * **Type**: `nt:folder`

-1. Create a new node under `/apps/acs`:
+1. Create a node under `/apps/acs`:

     * **Name**: `analytics`
     * **Type**: `sling:Folder`

-1. Create 2 new nodes under `/apps/acs/analytics`:
+1. Create two nodes under `/apps/acs/analytics`:

     * **Name**: components
     * **Type**: `sling:Folder`